 c) A person from advising with respect to, or performing acts which are, accepted livestock management practices;

-d) A veterinarian regularly licensed in another state from consulting with a licensed veterinarian in Colorado;
+d) A veterinarian regularly licensed in another state from consulting with a licensed veterinarian in this state;

-e) Any merchant or manufacturer from selling, at his regular place of business, medicines, feed, appliances, or other products used in the prevention or treatment of animal diseases;
+e) Any merchant or manufacturer from selling, at his or her regular place of business, medicines, feed, appliances, or other products used in the prevention or treatment of animal diseases;

 f) The owner of an animal and the owner’s employees from caring for and treating the animal belonging to such owner, except where the ownership of the animal was transferred for purposes of circumventing this article or where the primary reason for hiring such employee is to circumvent this article.
 A veterinarian-client-patient relationship must exist when prescription drugs are administered, distributed, dispensed, or prescribed.